bloominstituteoftechnology/Sprint-Challenge--Graphs/graph_social_network/README.md

 ## 4. Stretch Goal

+1. You might have found the results to the above question #2 to be surprising.
+Would you expect results like this in real life?
+If not, what are some ways you could improve your friendship distribution model for more realistic results?

-1. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
+2. If you followed the hints for part 1, your `populateGraph()` will run in O(n^2) time.
 Refactor your code to run in O(n) time.
 Are there any tradeoffs that come with this implementation?